enalposi/GCM/README.md

 # GCM
 __Google Web Push / Google Cloud Messaging (GCM) with Encryption__

-_A quickly hacked Java example how to use Google Cloud Messaging with Payload (i.e. Encryption)_
+_A quickly hacked Java example how to use Google Cloud Messaging with Payload (i.e. Encryption).
+Expect this to live until Google release an official library (as promised...)_

  Based on instructions from Google and all credits should go there: